-Each horse has his own bridle of course.
-The red bridles are only used on particularly accomplished horses.
+Each horse has his own bridle.
+The red bridles are used on particularly accomplished horses.

 The horses don't spend the entire year here.
 They each have six months R&R in the country.
-Since they are the cream of the crop of the breed, all the stallions are allotted at least one breeding season.
+Since they are the best of the breed, all the stallions are allotted at least one breeding season.
 Superior performers may get two or three.

 Retirement age is around 25 years and they receive full retirement benefits.
 The oldest surviving performance horse at the time of our visit was well into his 30s.

 After the tour I headed back to the ship.
-The weather continued miserable, but I had the lighted red "balloons" to show me the way to the shuttle bus.
+The weather continued miserable, but the lighted red "balloons" led me to the shuttle bus.

 That evening we had a guided visit to the gallery at the Upper Belvedere Palace followed by a concert by the Schloss Schönbrunn Orchestra and the Wiener Volksoper Ballet.
 A delightful evening!